yuelongyu/Lima-tango-python/doc/index.rst

 							    detector total counting time.
-acc_offset_before           rw      DevLong                 Set a offset value to be added to each pixel value acc_saturated_active        rw      DevBoolean              To activate the saturation counters (i.e. readAccSaturated commands) acc_saturated_cblevel       rw      DevLong                 Set at which level in the process task chain this task will be called acc_saturated_threshold     rw      DevLong                 To fix the threshold for saturation counting
+acc_offset_before           rw      DevLong                 Set a offset value to be added to each pixel value acc_saturated_active        rw      DevBoolean              To activate the saturation counters (i.e. readAccSaturated commands) acc_saturated_cblevel       rw      DevLong                 Set at which level of total saturated pixels the callback plugin (if set with the AccThresholdCallbackModule property) will be called acc_saturated_threshold     rw      DevLong                 The threshold for counting saturated pixels acc_threshold_before        rw      DevLong                 Set a threshold value to be substract to each pixel value
-                                                            (default is 0,ie before other calculation task(mask,bg,flatfield ...)
-acc_threshold_before        rw      DevLong                 Set a threshold value to be substract to each pixel value
 \                           \       \                       \
 \                           \       **SAVING**              \